pjmartinkus/CS_839_DataScience/Stage2/Data/README.md

   10. Battery Life (String): The amount of time the battery generally will last.

 ### Table A: Walmart Data
 The data for table A was retrieved from walmart's website and conforms to the schema listed above.
+Unfortunatly, walmart's website does not allow the user to access more than 1000 results for a single search.
+We decided to combat this by splitting up our search by brand and the smaller tables for each brand can be found in the /Walmart_Brand_Data/ directory.

 Length of the Walmart table: 3038 tuples